ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 Similar to EST-coaps, EST-oscore allows transport of DER-encoded objects of a given Media-Type.
 When transporting DER-encoded objects, EST-oscore uses the same CoAP Content-Format identifiers as EST-coaps when transferring EST requests and responses.
-In addition, EST-oscore allows the transport of CBOR-encoded objects, signaled via their corresponding Media-Type.
+In addition, EST-oscore allows the transport of CBOR-encoded objects, as indicated by their corresponding Media-Type.

-EST-oscore servers MUST support both the DER-encoded ASN.1 objects and the CBOR-encoded objects.
-This means supporting formats detailed in {{der}} and {{cbor}}.
+EST-oscore servers MUST support both the DER-encoded ASN.1 objects and the CBOR-encoded objects, i.e., they MUST support formats detailed in {{der}} and {{cbor}}.
-It is up to the client to support only DER-encoded ASN.1, CBOR encoding, or both.
+It is up to the client to support only DER-encoded ASN.1, only CBOR encoding, or both.
-Based on the client encoding of the CSR (DER encoding or CBOR encoding), the server is able to tell whether client prefers a DER-encoded object ({{der}}) or a CBOR-encoded object ({{cbor}}) in response.
+Based on the client encoding of the CSR (DER encoding or CBOR encoding), the server is able to tell whether the client prefers a DER-encoded object ({{der}}) or a CBOR-encoded object ({{cbor}}) in response.
-In addition, Content-Format negotiation for specific objects happens through CoAP's Accept option present in the requests.
+In addition, Content-Format negotiation for specific objects happens through the CoAP Accept option present in the requests.
-CoAP Accept option may not be present; this is a case which carries special semantics, see {{der}} and {{cbor}}.
+The CoAP Accept option may not be present; this is a case which carries special semantics, see {{der}} and {{cbor}}.

 ### DER-encoded ASN.1 Objects {#der}

-{{table_mediatype_asn1}} summarizes the information from Section 4.3 in {{RFC9148}} in what concerns the transport of DER-encoded ASN.1 objects.
+{{table_mediatype_asn1}} summarizes the information from Section 4.3 in {{RFC9148}} for what concerns the transport of DER-encoded ASN.1 objects.

 |  URI  | Media Type                                    | Type | #IANA |
 | /crts | N/A                                           | req |   -   |